adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

   // is empty.

   FooTest() {
-    // You can do set-up work for each test here.
+    // You can do set-up work for each out here.
   }

   virtual ~FooTest() {